+Commuting from Tacoma to Seattle?
+You’re not alone.
 Thousands of people who live in Pierce County commute to King County (and more specifically Seattle and Bellevue) for work each day, and this number is only going to increase over time.
-Even during the COVID-19 pandemic when more people are working from home, commuting is still a must for many people, and those in Pierce County who do the Seattle commute know that traffic already feels like it’s back to normal (“normal” meaning pre-COVID times).
+Even with more people working from home, commuting is still a must for many people.

-Transit options in the Puget Sound area are expanding, but it’s just not fast enough for the need.
+Transit options in the Puget Sound area are expanding, but options aren’t expanding quickly enough to meet commuter demand.
 So if you live in Pierce County and you need to commute to Seattle or the Eastside (which includes cities like Bellevue, Redmond, Factoria, Kirkland, etc.), then your commute is definitely going to affect where you decide to live.
 And where you choose to live will affect what commuting and transit options you have available to you.

 Commute to Seattle via The Sounder Train